 A CIRCULAR FOCUS

 Repurposed materials, trims and labeling have been utilized in Tommy Hilfiger’s Fall 2019 ‘Tommy Jeans’ collection.
 Styles are made out of 90% deadstock fabric as well as rivets from deadstock and re-embossed leather patches.
-Along with its commitment to incorporating circular economy principles into its design, procuring 100% of cotton from more sustainable sources and manufacturing 50% of its denim products using lowimpact finishing processes by 2020, the brand is also taking an active role in water stewardship.
+Along with its commitment to incorporating circular economy principles into its design, procuring 100% of cotton from more sustainable sources and manufacturing 50% of its denim products using low-impact finishing processes by 2020, the brand is also taking an active role in water stewardship.
 More on:

 http://global.tommy.com/int/en/about/corporate-responsibility/make-it-possible/18